 The nasal septum is a thin wall made of bone and cartilage that divides the two sides of the nose.
 When this wall is displaced to one side, it is considered “deviated,” making one nasal passage more narrow.
 This can lead to trouble breathing, nasal congestion, and other symptoms.
 In some cases, the deviation may be so severe that it blocks one or both nostrils entirely, making it difficult to breathe through the nose.

-A deviated septum can be present at birth (congenital) or develop over time due to injury.
+A deviated septum can be caused by genetics, facial injuries, aging-related cartilage changes, or chronic conditions like allergies or sinusitis.
 It is estimated that 70% to 80% of the population has some degree of septal deviation, although not everyone experiences symptoms or requires treatment.

 Symptoms of a Deviated Septum